-- Under Active users, click Add a user.
+- Click Users > Active users, and then click Add a user.

-- On the New user page, type DedicatedAdmin in First name, Display name, and Username.
+- In the Add user pane, type DedicatedAdmin in First name, Display name, and Username.

 - Click Password, click Let me create the password, and then type a strong password.
 Record the password for this new account in a secure location.